-Topics (all materials available at Lane Library):
+Topics (most materials available at Lane Library):

 A. Show Me a Kindness, by Nancy Brandon

 B. Three Dashes Bitters, by Jack Simmons

 C. Euthanasia and Assisted Suicide: Global Views on Choosing to End Life, Michael Cholbi (Request through InterLibrary Loan)

 D. “A Trip with the Strange Woman: Amiri Baraka's "Dutchman" and the Book of Proverbs,” Christopher Baker, South Atlantic Review, Vol. 78, No. 3/4 (), pp. 110-128